Keyboard shortcuts

 Overview

-Anti-entropy synchronization between peers using Merkle trees over three data domains: messages, members, and identity.
+Anti-entropy synchronization between peers using Merkle trees over four data domains: messages, members, identity, and message-ops (edit/delete).
 Ensures eventual consistency: if two nodes have different data sets, the sync protocol detects and resolves the difference.

 Transport: libp2p request_response::Behaviour over /p2p-mes/sync/1.0.0 Serialization: Length-prefixed CBOR (4-byte big-endian length + CBOR payload) Max message size: 16 MB